-Electrify.nz was started with one mission in mind – to rapidly grow the number of people in Auckland and around New Zealand using electric bikes.
+Electrify.nz was started with one mission in mind – to rapidly grow the number of people around New Zealand using bikes.

 No, our demo rides are completely free.
-In Auckland, for a limited time, we are also offering the demo delivery service free.
-If, after trying the bike for 24 hours, you decide it’s not for you there is no obligation to pay anything.
+If, after trying the bike for up to 24 hours, you decide it’s not for you there is no obligation to pay anything.

 Yes, you’ll get a full briefing on how to use the bike, and we’ll supply a free helmet and lock if you need it.